RaymRaym/AWSCertificationPrep/saa-c03-cheet-sheet.md

 Each NAT gateway is created **in a specific Availability Zone** and implemented with redundancy in that zone.

-## Transit Gateway

-A *transit gateway* is a network transit hub that you can use to interconnect your **virtual private clouds (VPCs) and on-premises networks**.
-As your cloud infrastructure expands globally, inter-Region peering connects transit gateways together using the AWS Global Infrastructure.
-Your data is automatically encrypted and never travels over the public internet.

 ## Amazon EC2

 - Auto scaling groups can not span multi region